omatamix/password/README.md

 var_dump($needsRehash);
 ```

-### Injectable Hasher
+### Hash Info

-Every hasher can be injected into a dependency container.

-> This makes it easy because you do not have to call a new hasher on every class.
+Every hasher also comes with the `getInfo` method to get information on a hash.

 ## Contributing